-- Immovable property in the Republic; - Any right in immovable property in the Republic excluding equity shares in a company that holds South African immovable property: - A section 8B share within the first 5 years of acquisition, a section 8C share or equity instrument that has not yet vested in the person and a section 8A option to acquire a share.
+- Immovable property in the Republic; - Any right in immovable property in the Republic excluding equity shares in a company that holds South African immovable property; - A section 8B share within the first 5 years of acquisition, a section 8C share or equity instrument that has not yet vested in the person and a section 8A option to acquire a share.

-From 1 January 2015 the market value of the asset must be determined in the currency of the expenditure incurred to acquire the asset.
+The market value of the asset must be determined in the currency of the expenditure incurred to acquire the asset.